arieh/HistoryManager/README.md

 ---------
 Both classes use the same options:

-  * blank_page : an alternative source for an iframe file. *note that the file must be valid*
+  * blank_page : an alternative source for an iframe file. *note that the file must be valid for IE<8 support*
   * start : whether to start service on creation (default:false). this is not recomended, since you want the events to be registered before starting the class up.

 Events
 -------
 ### Hash Listener

-  * 'hash-changed' : will fire whenever the hash was changed (whether by the back-button or the class's methods). will send the new hash as a paramater to the function
+  * 'hashChanged' : will fire whenever the hash was changed (whether by the back-button or the class's methods). will send the new hash as a paramater to the function

 ### History Manager

-The class's events are dynamic, and change by the value that the class monitors.
-They concise thus:
+Along side the `hashChanged` event, the class supports 3 dynamic Events, which point to the 3 states a value might hold ('*' notes the value's name):

-  * ' * -added' : will fire when a new value is added. will send the new value to the function
+  * ' * -added' : Will fire when a new value is added.
+Will send the new value to the function.
-  * ' * -changed' : will fire when a value is modified. will send the new value to the function
+  * ' * -changed' : Will fire when a value is modified.
+Will send the new value to the function.
-  * ' * -removed' : will fire when a value is removed. will send the last value to the function
+  * ' * -removed' : Will fire when a value is removed.
+Will send the last value to the function.

-where * is the name of the paramater that was modified.